NJ State Parks

 Understanding Our Users

-We started by learning who actually uses the NJ State Parks website and what they need most when planning outdoor trips.
-Through surveys and persona development, we uncovered three core user groups: nature enthusiasts, educators, and casual explorers, all looking for quick, clear, and mobile-friendly information.
+We started by learning who actually uses the New Jersey State Parks website and what they need most when planning outdoor trips.
+Through surveys and persona development, we identified three core user groups: nature enthusiasts, educators, and casual explorers, all seeking quick, precise, and mobile-friendly information.

 Analyzing the Current Landscape